Our customer service will be closed from 11:30 AM on August 27, 2024.

 4. Transfers to countries outside the EU/EEA

-When Sund & Bælt processes personal data about you, you can exercise your rights by contacting info@miljoezoner.dk, and you may at any time lodge a complaint with a data protection supervisory authority, such as The Data Protection Authority in Denmark.
+When we process your personal data, you can exercise your rights by contacting info@miljoezoner.dk.
+Additionally, you can always file a complaint with a data protection supervisory authority, for example, the Danish Data Protection Agency.

 Language: English